wlaub/eow/README.md

 An invisible spinner that can render its hitbox in Loenn and has options for locking and showing if it's off-grid.
 For building larger hazards with custom graphics using a familiar hitbox geometry.

+### Music Layer Source

+Fade a layer (or other music parameter) in and out based on player or camera distance.

 ## Triggers

 ### Entity Remover